 While individual fraternity and sorority members, as well as the fraternities and sororities that they belong to, are consistently named in Greek life personal injury and wrongful death lawsuits, you may be surprised to learn that the universities that host these organizations can also be held liable under some circumstances.

 We sat down with Tiano to discuss the various legal theories under which universities can be held accountable in Greek life injury cases:

 Need legal advice about filing a personal injury lawsuit or wrongful death claim in West Virginia?
-If so, the experienced personal injury lawyers of Tiano O’Dell are here to help.
+If so, the experienced Charleston personal injury lawyers at Tiano O’Dell, PLLC are here to help.
 One of our knowledgeable attorneys would be happy to review the facts of your case during a free initial consultation and provide you with their assessment of your legal options.
 Tell us about your case or contact our office today at (304) 720-6700.